 What is the Privacy Sandbox?

-What is the Google Privacy Sandbox?
+What was the Google Privacy Sandbox?

 Cookies are small text data stored in the browser containing information about a visit.
 Most have no impact on privacy, as they serve to remember a user's preferences (dark mode, navigation language, etc.).